PlasmaFAIR/fortitude/docs/settings.md

 #### [`line-length`](#check_line-length) {: #check_line-length }
 <span id="line-length"></span>

-The line length to use when enforcing long-lines violations (like `E501`) and at which `isort` and the formatter prefers to wrap lines.
+The line length to use when enforcing long-lines violations (like `S001`).

 The length is determined by the number of characters per line, except for lines containing East Asian characters or emojis.
 For these lines, the [unicode width](https://unicode.org/reports/tr11/) of each character is added up to determine the length.